Community Structure in Industrial SAT Instances: Introduction

 \section{Introduction}

 The Boolean Satisfiability problem (SAT) is central in Computer Science.
 Even though the general SAT problem is NP-Complete, many very large industrial instances can be efficiently solved by modern SAT solvers.
-Hence, SAT is extensively used to encode and solve many other problems, such as hardware and software verification, planning, cryptography, scheduling, among others.
+Hence, SAT is extensively used to encode and solve many problems from domains such as hardware and software verification, planning, cryptography, scheduling, among others.
 Therefore, finding good algorithms to solve SAT is of practical use in many areas of Computer Science.

 Although nowadays large real-world instances can be efficiently solved, most relatively smaller random formulas cannot.
 It is well-known in the SAT community that classical random $k$-CNF formulas and industrial instances have a distinct nature.
-The intuition is that the difference in performance of SAT solvers between random and industrial instances comes from the existence of some kind of \emph{structure} in industrial instances that can be exploited~\cite{WilliamsGS03,GomesS97,Hogg96,GentHPW99,Jarvisalo2008,Laurent09}.
-This makes SAT solvers specialize in one or the other kind of formulas, and in the SAT competitions these formulas are separated in different tracks.
+The intuition is that the difference in performance of SAT solvers between random and industrial instances comes from the existence of some kind of \emph{structure} in industrial instances that can be exploited~\cite{Hogg96,GomesS97,GentHPW99,WilliamsGS03,Jarvisalo2008,Laurent09}.
+As a result, SAT solvers tend to specialize in one or the other kind of formulas.
+In fact, in the SAT competitions these formulas are evaluated in different tracks.
 In the case of (almost) all application benchmarks, Conflict-Driven Clause Learning (CDCL) SAT solvers show the best performance, even when these instances come from very different domains, as hardware verification, planning or cryptography.
-The main component of these solvers is the learning of new clauses during the search~\cite{KatebiSM11}.
-The motivation of this work is to study the body of industrial instances to detect general properties that are shared by the majority of instances.
+The main component of these solvers is the learning of new clauses during the search~\cite{KatebiSM11,SakallahM11}.
+The motivation of this work is to study the body of industrial instances to detect general properties that are shared by the majority of instances, even when they come from different domains.
 This knowledge can help understand the success of CDCL SAT solvers on these benchmarks, and possibly improve them.